Navdeep-s/file_encrypter/README.md

 [Usage]

 - python encrypt_files.py "complete_path_of_the_file"
-- the you have to paste the proper path of key file
+- then you have to paste the proper path of key file

 - to decrypt the file follow the same procedure as above with the same key file